deeplearning4j/deeplearning4j/README.md

-EXPERIMENTAL GPU SUPPORT (work in progress, only scaffolding for now)
+GPU Support (work in progress, only scaffolding for now)
 ==========================================

 Initial deployment instructions: